 Mirror Text Region

-Note: In Forms Designer versions prior to version 7.0, this Region type is called "Mirror Region".
+Note: In Forms Designer versions prior to 7.0, this Region type is called "Mirror Region".

-Once you have chosen Mirror Text as the Region Type, you will have the General tab, a Display tab and a Mirror tab available in the Create Region dialog box.
-The properties on the General and Display tabs are available to most Region Types and are described in the Creating Regions article.
+Once you have chosen Mirror Text as the Region type, you will have the General, Display, Mirror and Layout tabs available in the Create Region dialog box.
+The General, Display, and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Mirror Tab